EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 emphasizes the need for an "objective" standard.
 The majority's analysis is "objective" in that it does not inquire into Justice Benjamin's motives or decisionmaking process.
-But the standard the majority articulates --- "probability of bias" --- fails to provide clear, workable guidance for future cases.
+But the standard the majority articulates---"probability of bias"---fails to provide clear, workable guidance for future cases.
 At the most basic level, it is unclear whether the new probability of bias standard is somehow limited to financial support in judicial elections, or applies to judicial